 Believe in Jesus?
 Ask your minister, priest or youth group leader about their policy on giving suicides a Christian burial.
 Many of the more progressive churches are happy to do it these days—often for a small extra fee—so it pays to shop around.
 Sure, nobody likes to think about such eventualities, but when the day comes your next of kin will thank you for planning ahead!

 10 It may be a life sentence, but it doesn’t have to be a custodial sentence.

 As recently as the late 1950s, every parent’s worst nightmare was to learn their child was insane in the membrane (the worst place to be insane, medically).

-“Once insanity reached the membrane,” recalls Prof. Lewandowsky, “nothing could be done for a patient.
-Society washed its hands of these unfortunate people.”
+“Once insanity reached the membrane,” recalls Prof. Lewandowsky, “there was nothing to be done for a patient.
+Society simply washed its hands of these unfortunate souls.”

 Take ‘Stevo‘ [pictured].
-He’s a card-carrying member of Generation Haloperidol: the army of medically-sanctioned drug addicts who now aspire, for the first time, to bigger and better things than taking up precious padded-cell space or de-beautifying our urban environment with their St-Vitus-like writhing.
+He’s a card-carrying member of Generation Haloperidol: the vast cohort of medically-sanctioned drug addicts who can now aspire, for the first time, to bigger and better things than taking up precious padded-cell space or de-beautifying our urban environment with their St-Vitus-like writhing.

 Blink and you’d miss it.